njenn001/cs480/PY_8puzzle/README.md

 * Create a text file containing the array to find the solution to
 	* Enter matrix entries one by one (1 2 3 4 ... )
 		* Seperate with space
 		* Leave no space on the end or at the beginning
+	* Name something simple such as "state.txt"

 * Run the code
 ```
 python 8puzzle.py